 The bees of Hughenden

-The bee project at Hughenden helps look after honey bees when modern threats of the varroa mite, reduced forage and predators such as the Asian hornet are making life difficult for wild bees.
+A dedicated team at Hughenden look after honey bees when modern threats of the varroa mite, reduced forage and predators such as the Asian hornet are making life difficult for wild bees.

 In Hughenden’s parkland there is a working apiary that you can visit and a dedicated team of expert volunteer beekeepers who look after the bees.
 This year we are pleased to have five active hives.